#1 in Sleep Product Research

-Based on 1,100+ Actual Owner Experiences
+Based on 3,031 Actual Consumer Experiences

-|Durability / longevity||b-||They perform average to somewhat above average on this issue.
+|Durability / longevity||b||They perform average to somewhat above average on this issue.
 The hulls become compacted with use, and eventually the product will lose some volume.|

-|Less pain||b+||Pain-relief potential is above average, with at least 20% of owners reporting reduced pain, especially neck pain.
+|Less (neck) pain||b+||Pain-relief potential is above average, with at least 20% of owners reporting reduced pain, especially neck pain.
 However, at least 5% of owners say the product causes pain usually due to high firmness.|

-|Supportive||a||Supportiveness is a clear strength of the pillows.
-They tend to not sink in / flatten during the night, allowing one's head and neck to maintain a proper, neutral position.|
+|Supportive||a||Support is a clear strength of the pillows.
+They tend to not sink in / flatten during the night, allowing one's head, neck and upper spine to maintain a proper, neutral position.|

-|Moldable||b||Buckwheat pillows can conform to contours of the neck / head resulting in even distribution, proper support and comfort.
-However, getting the pillow to mold properly may take effort, such as using one's hand to shape the pillow.|
+|Moldable||b+||Buckwheat pillows conform or mold to the contours of the neck / head resulting in even distribution and proper support.
+Getting the pillow to mold properly may require using one's hand to shape the pillow.|

-|Cuddly||d||A "cuddly" pillow is one that is soft and huggable, as opposed to hard, rigid, stiff and or too heavy.
-Softer, lighter pillow types do better on this issue than buckwheat pillows.|
+|Cuddly||d||A "cuddly" pillow is one that is soft and huggable, as opposed to hard, rigid, stiff or too heavy.
+Softer, lighter pillow types do better on this issue.|

-|Contents won't shift / clump||d-||Hulls can slide / shift to one side but can be easily corrected.|
+|Contents won't shift / clump||d-||Hulls can slide / shift to one side, but the problem can be fairly easily corrected.|

-|Loft variety||b||Buckwheat pillows often have a zipper that allows them to be opened and hulls to be removed or added.
-This allows loft and firmness to be adjusted to suit personal preference.
-However, be prepared to experiment with the correct fill quantity to find a level thats right for you.|
+|Loft adjustment||A-||Buckwheat pillows often have a zipper that allows them to be opened and hulls to be removed or added.
+This allows loft and firmness to be adjusted to suit personal preference.|

 |Back sleep friendly||b||Back sleepers tend to be satisfied with the pillows.|

-|Stomach sleep friendly||c||The high firmness of the pillows may undermine comfort for stomach sleepers.|
+|Stomach sleep friendly||c-||The high firmness of the pillows may undermine comfort for stomach sleepers, at least initially.|

-|Side sleep friendly||c+||The pillows are generally good for side sleepers, but the firmness may irritate the ears of some.|
+|Side sleep friendly||c+||The pillows are generally good for side sleep support, but the firmness may irritate the ears of some, at least initially.|

-|No initial odor||c-||At least 4% of owners report an initial, unpleasant smell.|
+|No initial odor||c-||At least 5% of owners report an initial, unpleasant smell.|

 |Air flow||b+||Buckwheat hulls allow air to circulate around them.
 Less than 2% of owners report heat buildup.
-Regular use, however, will result in increasingly compacted hulls which will decrease air circulation.|
+Regular use, however, will result in increasingly compacted hulls which may decrease air circulation.|

-|No noise||d||Buckwheat pillows are likely the noisiest pillow (especially for side sleepers who have an ear on the pillow) because the hulls make a soft sound when compressed.
+|No noise||d||Buckwheat pillows are likely the noisiest pillow (especially for side sleepers who have an ear to the pillow) because the hulls make a soft sound when compressed.
 Many owners, however, report that they get used to any sound and that noise largely goes away over time as hulls become compacted.|

 |Fewer allergies||b||Allergies caused by buckwheat hulls exist but are rare.|